 Welcome to Northside Christian High School

 Northside Christian High School’s academics are challenging and designed to prepare students for the college of their choice.
-We believe in teaching students to think critically, to analyze, to form an evidence-based argument, and to expertly present their point of view.
-Our Academic Advisor and Guidance Counselor provide support and information for students and parents seeking knowledge and direction on colleges/universities and their admissions process.
+We believe in teaching students to think critically, analyze, form an evidence-based argument, and expertly present their point of view.
+Our Academic Support provides information for students and parents seeking information and direction on colleges/universities and their admissions process.
 Representatives from various colleges and universities visit our school throughout the year.
 To help students be successful in the classroom, we offer four levels of learning.

-The NCS AP (Advanced Placement) Academy is a four-year program designed to meet the needs of the academically talented high school student.
-The program is very challenging as it combines dual enrollment and advanced placement courses into a single, mandatory curriculum.
-Students must be highly motivated and parents should be aware of the higher expectations placed upon the student.
+The NCS AP (Advanced Placement) Academy is a four-year program designed to meet the needs of academically talented high school students.
+The program is very challenging, as it combines dual enrollment and advanced placement courses into a single, mandatory curriculum.
+Students must be highly motivated, and parents should be aware of higher expectations placed upon the student.